Pompeia (wife of Caesar)

 In 63 BC, Caesar was elected to the position of the Pontifex Maximus, the chief priest of the Roman state religion, which came with an official residence on the Via Sacra.
 In 62 BC, Pompeia hosted there the festival of the Bona Dea ("good goddess"), which no man was permitted to attend.
 However, a young patrician named Publius Clodius Pulcher managed to gain admittance disguised as a woman, apparently for the purpose of seducing Pompeia.
 He was caught and prosecuted for sacrilege.
 Caesar gave no evidence against Clodius at his trial, and he was acquitted.
 Nevertheless, Caesar divorced Pompeia, saying that "my wife ought not even to be under suspicion".
-This gave rise to a proverb, "Caesar's wife must be above suspicion", meaning that if one is romantically involved with a famous or prominent figure, one must avoid attracting negative attention or scrutiny.

 Nothing specific is known about her life after the divorce, but it has been proposed that she may have married Publius Vatinius.
-Pompeia is depicted in various works of fiction including Robert Harris' Lustrum and Colleen McCullough's Masters of Rome series; in the Masters of Rome series, the theory that she remarried to Publius is depicted.
+Pompeia is depicted in various works of fiction including Robert Harris's Lustrum and Colleen McCullough's Masters of Rome series; in the Masters of Rome series, the theory that she remarried to Publius is depicted.

+Caesar's wife must be above suspicion

+Caesar's response to the Bona Dea scandal gave rise to a proverb, "Caesar's wife must be above reproach".
+The phrase is used to highlight the importance of maintaining trust in public figures, and that those in positions of authority should avoid even the implication or appearance of impropriety.